If you have arthritis you should think carefully before having a tattoo. Dr. John Ioannou explains why

 An expert opinion

-Dr. John Ioannou (PhD FRCP), Reader and Honorary Consultant in Adolescent and Adult Rheumatology at University College London Hospitals and Great Ormond Street Hospital, explains the additional risks to you as a person with arthritis, so that you can make an informed decision about whether to go ahead:
+Dr. John Ioannou (PhD FRCP), former Reader and Honorary Consultant in Adolescent and Adult Rheumatology at University College London Hospitals and Great Ormond Street Hospital, explains the additional risks to you as a person with arthritis, so that you can make an informed decision about whether to go ahead:

 Arthur’s Place: There are a number of risks associated with having a tattoo for all people, which we list below.
 For somebody with arthritis, how might his or her risk compare with regard to: